hcaumo/Ripple/README.md

 7. **Third-Party KYC/AML Service**
    - Integrates with the platform via WebHook to perform KYC and AML checks, ensuring compliance and blocking users if their AML status changes.

+7. **Third-Party Payment Gateway**
+   - Processes payment transactions and sends WebHook notifications to the AWS API Gateway to trigger the Deposit Lambda function, initiating the investment purchase process.

 ## Process